Navigating the Options for First Time Buyers.

 The Government, however, has been putting several schemes in place to enable the process and make it more affordable.
 Help-to-Buy and Shared Ownership initiatives can provide a ladder into owning your own home.
 At the same time, new homes are being built at the fastest rate seen in the last decade following an ambitious government target of 300,000 new homes each year until 2020.

 Deals from lenders have also improved.
 Ten years ago, just three mortgage lenders offered packages with a 5% deposit.
-In April this year, according to Moneyfacts April 2019 release, there were 60 lenders offering packages with a 5% deposit.
+According to Moneyfacts April 2019 release, there were 60 lenders offering packages with a 5% deposit.

 The same source also stated that although packages with a lower deposit may have higher percentage rates, the average two to five-year fixed rate deal rate has been dropping year on year, now coming out at around 3.28% and 3.73% respectively.